1976 Pittsburgh Steelers season: Season summary

 However, injuries to both Bleier and Harris in the AFC Divisional Playoff game against the Baltimore Colts sidelined them both for the following week's AFC Championship game against the Oakland Raiders.
-Without both of their 1,000-yard rushers, the Steelers lost to the Raiders by a score of 24-7.
+Without both of their 1,000-yard rushers, the Steelers lost to the Raiders by a score of 24–7.
 Even with Pittsburgh coming up short, many Steelers fans—including the Rooney family themselves—consider the 1976 Steelers the best team in franchise history, even better than all six world championship teams.
 Jack Lambert, who won 4 Super Bowls with the Steelers between 1974 and 1979, claimed that the 1976 Steelers team was the best team that he ever played for, and subsequently, the loss to the Raiders in the AFC Championship game was the most painful loss of his career.
-He (Lambert) is convinced that they would have beaten the Raiders and gone on to win that season's Super Bowl had Harris and Bleier both been healthy and available for said AFC Championship game.
+Lambert is convinced that they would have beaten the Raiders and gone on to win that season's Super Bowl had Harris and Bleier both been healthy and available for said AFC Championship game.
 Despite their opinions, the 1976 Steelers were not on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.

 In 2007, ESPN.com named the 1976 Steelers the greatest defense in NFL history, noting, "the 1976 unit was the best (slightly better than the '75 squad).
 Here's why: 28.
 That's how many points the Steel Curtain surrendered in the last nine games of the season.
 That's a total.
 As a result, Pittsburgh, which started the season 1–4, made it all the way to the AFC Championship Game.
 Only one of the seven teams the Steelers played during the streak finished the season with a winning record (Cincinnati) and none made the playoffs.
 However the defensive dominance did extend to the Divisional playoff with a resounding 40–14 defeat of the AFC East Champion Baltimore Colts.
 The Steelers' defense had Hall of Famers Mean Joe Greene, Jack Lambert, Jack Ham and Mel Blount.
 And eight Steelers defensive players made the 1976 Pro Bowl team: cornerback J.T.
 Thomas, defensive end L. C. Greenwood, Greene, Ham, Lambert, defensive back Glen Edwards, safety Mike Wagner, and Blount."